kfrawee/warehouse-inventory-api/README.md

 # Warehouse Inventory API 🏪
-A python-based solution for a Warehouse Inventory system.
+> A python-based solution for a Warehouse Inventory system using [FastAPI](https://fastapi.tiangolo.com/lo/).

 ## Overview: